 Schimff, also a Taft alumni, referred to the campus as “a global resource” that shows the best of the environment, with its natural ecosystem and roots with the art colony.

-Kenney said it appeared that IDNR may be somewhat interested, but any sale would have to go through an appraisal and bid process.
+Kenney said it appeared that the IDNR may be somewhat interested, but any sale would have to go through an appraisal and bid process.

 “We don’t know how the recent cuts in funding will affect this project,” Kenney said.

-The Taft campus property includes art works by Lorado Taft, a dining hall that overlooks the Rock River, as well as other buildings and dorms.
+The Taft campus property includes artworks by Lorado Taft, a dining hall that overlooks the Rock River, as well as other buildings and dorms.

 Kenney said NIU has informed the group that it will only maintain the buildings on the campus until September.
-“They don’t want to maintain it or deal with it after September,” he said.

 The group hopes to network with donors to raise funds to resurrect the campus.

-Information about the effort can also be found on the Facebook page or by emailing togetherfortaft@outlook.com
+Information about the effort also can be found on the Facebook page or by emailing togetherfortaft@outlook.com.

 Timeline for Taft